-- Turn the DOWN limit adjustment screw clockwise 5 complete turns. - Press the Wall Control push bar or button.
+- Turn the DOWN limit adjustment screw clockwise 5 complete turns. - Press the Door Control push button.
 The trolley will travel to the fully closed position. - Manually close the door and lift the door arm to the trolley.
 The arm should touch the trolley just ahead of the door arm connector hole.
 Refer to the fully closed trolley/door arm positions in the illustration.
 If the arm is behind the connector hole, adjust the limit further.
 One full turn equals 2" of trolley travel.